dotnet/docfx/docs/designs/conceptual-versioning.md

     If there is a link `'a#heading2'` in `articles/b.md` with moniker `netcore-1.0`, when user click the link, the bookmark `#heading2` will not work, but no warning will be reported in Phase 1.

 3. Not support generating static website.
-In phase 1, since docfx doesn't handle fallback case, there have to be host server.
+In phase 1, since docfx doesn't handle fallback case, there have to be hosting server.

+4. Not support setting monikerRange by yaml header in TOC file(toc.md).

+5. Not support setting monikerRange of node in TOC file.

 ### 2 User Experience